equalitie/ouinet-inject/README.md

 ``--overwrite=never``.
 You can also use ``--overwrite=always`` (overwrites all existing insertion data, never content files), or ``--overwrite=older`` (overwrites insertion data older than content in the input directory).

+You can use the ``--content-type`` option to control how ``Content-Type`` and ``Content-Encoding`` headers are assigned to synthesized HTTP responses.
+By default, MIME types are inferred from the file name (customizable via files in `mimetypes.knownfiles`), but you can also use a common type for all files, or no type at all.